81578823/Bipedal_MPC/README.md

 Finally, choose 1: 'humble(ros2)桌面版'.
 Then, the ros2 is successfully installed.
 For more details please refer to [fishros](https://github.com/fishros/install).
 Thank fishros for his contributions!!!!!!!

-If you are masters or newcomers of other countries, please refer to [ROS2](https://ros.org/) official doc.
+If ros2 cannot be successfully installed in your operating system, please refer to [ROS2](https://ros.org/) official doc.

 ## Dependency
 ```bash